apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Swiss regulator calls for more powers after Credit Suisse collapse**
+**James Webb Space Telescope snaps stunning new image of Uranus**

-You can read more about it [here](https://www.cnbc.com/2023/12/19/swiss-regulator-calls-for-more-powers-after-credit-suisse-collapse.html).
+You can read more about it [here](https://www.salon.com/2023/12/19/james-webb-space-telescope-snaps-stunning-new-image-of-uranus/).

 ## Requirements
 - Python 3.8